 I made this flan with my best friend Jude, who is quite the baker.
-She made the process easy, and we got the flan in the oven in no time flat.
+She made the process easy, being the detail-oriented person she is, and we got the flan in the oven in no time flat.
 (See photos below, I always find a visual helps when you are trying a recipe for the first time—as I was).

 MAKES ONE 12-INCH FLAN

 Place a large pot of water on the stove and bring to a boil… Preheat oven 350ºF.